AceCentre/MovementSwitch/README.md

 All the Arduino code is in the sub-directory **MovementSwitch**

 * MovementSwitch.ino - Main source code file
-* A_Main.ino - Library source code file for Morse Code related functions
+* A_Main.ino - Main Gyro State Machine
-* B_Main.ino - Library header file for Morse Code related functions
+* B_Gyro_.ino - Gyro Read data functions
-* F_MonitorLight.ino - Configuaration File for settings
+* F_MonitorLight.ino - Logging functions.
+"Light" because it is a lightweight version of a more complex version Graham uses in his projects

 ### Required libraries